 The curriculum in Years 3 and 4 is demanding and will certainly stretch students academically.
 They will need to work hard throughout the two years, avoid being absent and keep up-to-date with their work.
-As Information and Communication Technology (ICT) content is integrated into all subjects, all pupils are expected to bring a laptop into school when requested.
+There is a high level of embedded Information and Communication Technology (ICT) content, and it is expected that all pupils are able to bring a laptop into school when requested.

-^{}These subjects are continually assessed, with no final examination.
+\These subjects are continually assessed, with no final examination.